 Is porterhouse steak better pan-seared or grilled?

-Both pan-searing and grilling offer fantastic flavors, but we strongly prefer grilling a porterhouse over pan-searing for even cooking and crust formation.
+Both pan-searing and grilling offer fantastic flavors, but I strongly prefer grilling a porterhouse over pan-searing for even cooking and crust formation.

 The tenderloin section of the porterhouse cooks faster than the strip section because the filet mignon is leaner.
 This makes evenly cooking an entire porterhouse steak in a pan challenging.
 Additionally, the bone often creates a barrier, preventing the two sections from fully contacting the pan’s surface and affecting the crust formation.
 One might suggest weighing the steak down as a solution, but not everyone has the necessary tools in their kitchen for this task.
 On the grill, it’s a different story.